fongandrew/hydeout/_posts/2020-10-27-ffuf-filters.md

 **401 & 403** - If the whole host is 401 or 403, I filter it, but that will usually be caught by -ac.
 I left it off because I like to try and bypass it via path traversal or verb tampering.
 If it’s not caught by -ac, it’s likely a rule in the ACL.

-**301** - Some hosts hit 301 way too frequently to be directories, but usually they represent directories, which means more fuzzing :) 302 isprobably the next best return code besides 200.
+**301** - Some hosts hit 301 way too frequently to be directories, but usually they represent directories, which means more fuzzing :) 301 is probably the next best return code besides 200.

 ## Now, the reasoning behind the codes in the list and why they are sometimes actually awesome.